splunk/splunk-demo-musicdashboard/blogpost/blogpost.md

 	{% endblock contexts %}

-Finally, let's use the Splunk App Framework's JavaScript API to add some advanced options to one of our charts.
-Make your `{% block js %}` look like this:
+Finally, let's use the Splunk SDK for JavaScript API to add some advanced options to one of our charts.
+Replace your `{% block js %}` with this:

 	{% block js %}
 	    <script>